globalseismology/avni-courses.solid-earth-fundamentals/docs/Admin/Guidelines_for_TAs.md

 work across purposes and can revert back to a stable version of a (set of) files whenever needed.
 Please clone the folders 2 and 3 onto Adroit through the commands line and add suffixes *_pmoulik* and *_Princeton* to the folders.
 During Precepts, only work with the *_Princeton* folder to be in sync with the students.

+Please note that our procedure requires that we move all course content on our end to Jupyter Notebooks and Markdown text.
+No Microsoft doc files will be created unless it is absolutely required to fulfill a very specific purpose.

 The pipeline for precepts and field guides wil include the following general steps:

 1. Convert all doc files, if any, to Markdown in a Jupyter notebook.